Frequently Asked Questions about the Firefighter/Paramedic Recruitment

-Q: What entry exams will be used?
+Q: What entry exam will be used?

-Q: What are the working hours of this position?
+Q: What are the working hours?

 Q: I am a Firefighter in another jurisdiction.
 Do you accept lateral transfers without competition?

-Q: I am in the military and want to start the process, when should I apply?
+Q: I am in the military and want to start the process.
+When should I apply?

-A: You do not need to be a U.S. citizen; however, you must present official documentation that you are legally eligible to work in the U.S.
+A: No. You do not need to be a U.S. citizen; however, you must present official documentation that you are legally eligible to work in the U.S.

-A: No, we have no residency requirements.
+A: No. We have no residency requirements.

-A: We follow NFPA regulations on medical allowances.
+A: We follow NFPA 1582 regulations on medical allowances.
 This will be evaluated by a doctor who will determine if your vision meets the standards.
 Eye glasses and contacts are allowed.

-Q. I currently possess a Virginia EMT-I (Medic Intermediate) license or a NREMT-P (National Registered Paramedic) license.
+Q: I currently possess a Virginia EMT-I (Medic Intermediate) license or a NREMT-P (National Registered Paramedic) license.
 Does this help me in the hiring process?

-A. Yes these will be considered, along with other education and training.
+A: Yes.
+These will be considered along with other education and training.

 If you have any other questions about working for the Alexandria Fire Department, please email firstname.lastname@example.org